Anna Leonowens: Teacher at the Siamese court

 In 1862, Leonowens accepted an offer made by the consul in Singapore, Tan Kim Ching, to teach the wives and children of Mongkut, King of Siam.
 The king wished to give his 39 wives and concubines and 82 children a modern Western education on scientific secular lines, which earlier missionaries' wives had not provided.
 Leonowens sent her daughter Avis to school in England, and took her son Louis with her to Bangkok.
 She succeeded Dan Beach Bradley, an American missionary, as teacher to the Siamese court.

-Leonowens served at court until 1867, a period of nearly six years, first as a teacher and later as language secretary for the king.
+Leonowens served at court until 1867, a period of nearly six years, first as a teacher and later as language secretary for the King.
 Although her position carried great respect and even a degree of political influence, she did not find the terms and conditions of her employment to her satisfaction.
-And despite her position at the king's court she was never invited into the social circle of the British merchants and traders of the area.
+And, despite her position at the king's court, she was never invited into the social circle of the British merchants and traders of the area.

 In 1868, Leonowens was on leave for her health in England and had been negotiating a return to the court on better terms when Mongkut fell ill and died.
-The king mentioned Leonowens and her son in his will, though they did not receive a legacy.
+The King mentioned Leonowens and her son in his will, though they did not receive a legacy.
 The new monarch, fifteen-year-old Chulalongkorn, who succeeded his father, wrote Leonowens a warm letter of thanks for her services.
-He did not invite her to resume her post but they corresponded amicably for many years.
+He did not invite her to resume her post, but they corresponded amicably for many years.
 At the age of 27, Louis Leonowens returned to Siam and was granted a commission of Captain in the Royal Cavalry.
 Chulalongkorn made reforms for which his former tutor claimed some of the credit, including the abolition of the practice of prostration before the royal person.
-However, many of those same reforms were goals established by his father.
+However, many of those same reforms were goals that had been established by his father.